 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.

 This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.
 A gynecologic oncologist may also give chemotherapy to treat GTD.

 Chemotherapy is the type of systemic therapy used for GTD.
 Chemotherapy is the use of drugs to destroy tumor cells, usually by keeping the tumor cells from growing, dividing, and making more cells.
 Chemotherapy is usually very effective in treating a molar pregnancy and some types of gestational trophoblastic neoplasia (GTN), but it is not as effective with PSTT and ETT.
 Sometimes, chemotherapy is used as a single treatment, and in other cases, it may be combined with surgery (see above).

 Common ways to give chemotherapy include an intramuscular (IM) injection (or shot), an intravenous (IV) tube placed into a vein using a needle, or as a pill or capsule that is swallowed (orally).
-If you are given oral medications, be sure to ask your health care team about how to safely store and handle them.
+If you are given oral medications to take at home, be sure to ask your health care team about how to safely store and handle them.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.
 Common drugs used in chemotherapy for GTD include: